 Class B RVs are the smallest ones you’ll find in this class system.
 These are similar to the campervans.
 They are van-shaped and have a smaller living room, bathroom, and kitchen.

 Class C RVs come attached with a cab.
-These are similar to the ones in class A, but they featureless space and are comparatively less pricey.
+These are similar to the ones in class A, but they have less space and are comparatively cheaper.

 You need to keep these three classes in mind before you make a purchase to ensure that you are opting for the right option.